TobasFlightControl/tobas_wiki/docs/hardware_setup.md

 Please pay attention to the following points during the build:

-### Ensure Motor Rotation Direction Matches Setup Assistant Settings
+### Motor Rotation Direction

-The motor rotation direction can be checked in `tobas_f450_config/config/f450.tbsf` under `rotor_x/direction`.
+Ensure that the direction of motor rotation matches the settings specified in `tobas_f450_config/config/f450.tbsf` under `rotor_x/direction`.
-Ensure that the motors are installed with the correct rotation direction as specified in `rotor_x/link_name`.
+The motors should be installed to rotate as defined in `rotor_x/link_name`.

-### Ensure ESC Pin Numbers Match Setup Assistant Settings
+### ESC Pin Numbers

-The ESC pin numbers can be checked in `tobas_f450_config/config/f450.tbsf` under `rotor_x/pin`.
+The ESC (Electronic Speed Controller) pin numbers are listed in `tobas_f450_config/config/f450.tbsf` under `rotor_x/pin`.
-Make sure these numbers match the pin numbers on the Navio2.
+Verify that these numbers correspond to the actual pin numbers on your Navio2.

 ### Vibration Damping

-To reduce the impact of propeller vibrations on the sensors, implement physical vibration damping measures.
+It's important to minimize the impact of propeller vibrations on the sensors.
-For instance, you can 3D print and use an
+Consider using physical vibration damping methods, such as a 3D printed
 <a href=https://docs.emlid.com/navio2/hardware-setup/#anti-vibration-mount>Anti-vibration mount | Navio2</a>.

 ## Network Configuration